Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Geometric desingularisation

 as $\varepsilon_3 \rightarrow 0$.
 Thus, we see that $\gamma_3$ approaches the origin in chart $K_3$.
-It hence follows that the centre manifold $M_{k_0, 1}$ from chart $K_1$ passes through a neighbourhood of the origin, which is a hyperbolic steady state for~\eqref{eq:blowup_k3_mu}.
+Hence, it follows that the centre manifold $M_{k_0, 1}$ from chart $K_1$ passes through a neighbourhood of the origin, which is a hyperbolic steady state for~\eqref{eq:blowup_k3_mu}.